lethorable/dem2dged/README.md

 `-product_level`: For UTM output must be 4b, 4, 5, 6, 7, 8 or 9 (default is level 5 resulting in a GSD of respectively 2m (UTM) and 0.06 arcsec lat (GEO))

 `-xml_template`: Template for sidecar xml file.
-Default to DGED_TEMPLATE.xml included in project
+Default to DGED_GEO_TEMPLATE.xml and DGED_UTM_TEMPLATE.xml included in project

 `-verbose`: Show additional output